 - Does it really seem right for the President of a democratic nation to encourage crowds to chant “lock her up” about Hillary Clinton; given how many non-democratic countries really do imprison, or even ‘disappear’, political opponents?
 Shouldn’t we be more proud and protective of legal protections?

 - Does it really seem right that so little reliance can be placed on statements made by the leader of one of the most powerful nations in the world?
 According to The Guardian’s Trump fact-check column at any rate.

 - And, even just from the point of view of simple manners and common decency, do we really want leaders who happily mock a reporter with arthrogryposis (a disabling condition)?

 I could say more.
 But you probably get my point already.

 In all honesty, with hindsight we wished we’d dealt with the situation better.
-Nonetheless, we’re relieved and proud to get back back home to our own local where diversity and equality are, on the whole, celebrated rather than denigrated.
+Nonetheless, we’re relieved to get back back home to our own local where diversity and equality are, on the whole, celebrated rather than denigrated.